TheLastArrayBender/Cryptonite_Taskphase/picoCTF_writeups/Foresics/Forensics.md

     print(decode(b16))
 ```

 This code first tries all possible keys from 'a' to 'p' to unshift the characters in the given encrypted flag.
 It then decodes the unshifted flag and prints the result.
-The correct decrypted flag is the one that contains meaningful words [Source 3](https://www.scaler.com/topics/caesar-cipher-python/), [Source 4](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/), [Source 9](https://the-algorithms.com/algorithm/caesar-cipher?lang=python).
+The correct decrypted flag is the one that contains meaningful words.

 ## 2. miniRSA